SicroAtGit/RegEx-Engine/README.md

 Creates a new RegEx engine and returns the pointer to the `RegExEngineStruc` structure.
 If an error occurred null is returned.

 - **`AddNfa(*regExEngine.RegExEngineStruc, regExString$, regExId = 0, regExModes = 0)`**<br><br>
-Compiles the RegEx into a NFA and adds the NFA then to the NFAs pool in the RegEx engine.
+Compiles the RegEx string into an NFA which is added to the NFAs pool in the RegEx engine.
 On success `#True` is returned, otherwise `#False`.
 A unique number can be passed to `regExId` to determine later which RegEx has matched.
-With the optional `regExModes` parameter it can be defined which RegEx modes should be activated at the beginning.
-Currently possible parameters are:
+The optional `regExModes` parameter allows defining which RegEx modes should be activated at the beginning; its currently supported values are:

     - `#RegExMode_NoCase` — Activates case-insensitive mode
     - `#RegExMode_Ascii` — Activates ASCII mode

     To set multiple parameters, combine them with the `|` operator (bitwise OR).

 - **`CreateDfa(*regExEngine.RegExEngineStruc, clearNfa = #True)`**<br><br>
-Creates a single DFA from the existing NFAs in the RegEx engine. `Match()` then always uses the DFA and is much faster.
-Because the NFAs are no longer used after this, they are cleared by default.
-The clearing can be turned off by setting `clearNfa` to `#False`.
+Creates a single DFA from the existing NFAs in the RegEx engine. `Match()` will henceforth always use the DFA, which is much faster.
+Because the NFAs are no longer used after this, they are cleared by default; to preserve them set parameter `clearNfa` to `#False`.
 On success `#True` is returned, otherwise `#False`.
 If a DFA already exists, the DFA will be freed before creating a new DFA.

 - **`Free(*regExEngine.RegExEngineStruc)`**<br><br>
 Frees the RegEx engine.

 - **`UseDfaFromMemory(*dfaMemory)`**<br><br>
 Creates a new RegEx engine and assigns an existing DFA stored in external memory to the RegEx engine.
-After that the RegEx engine is directly ready to use; no call of `Init()`, `AddNfa()` or `CreateDfa()` is necessary.
+After calling this procedure, the RegEx engine is immediately ready for use, without requiring to call `Init()`, `AddNfa()` or `CreateDfa()`.
 On success the pointer to `RegExEngineStruc` is returned, otherwise null.

 - **`Match(*regExEngine.RegExEngineStruc, *string.Unicode, *regExId.Integer = 0)`**<br><br>
-Runs the RegEx engine against the string.
-The function requires the pointer to the string.
+Runs the RegEx engine against the target string, passed via a pointer.
 The match search will start from the beginning of the string.
 If a match is found, the byte length of the match is returned, otherwise null.
-If an address to an integer variable was passed in the optional `*regExId` parameter, the RegEx ID number of the matched RegEx is written into it.
-If there are multiple RegExes that match the same string and have been assigned different RegEx ID numbers, the RegEx ID number of the last matched RegEx is taken, i.e. the last matched RegEx added with the `AddNfa()` function.
+If the address of an integer variable was passed as the optional `*regExId` parameter, the RegEx ID number of the matching RegEx is written into it.
+If multiple RegExes match the same string, each having been assigned a different RegEx ID number, the RegEx ID number of the last matching RegEx will be picked, i.e. the matching RegEx that was last added with the `AddNfa()` function.

 - **`GetLastErrorMessages()`**<br><br>
-Returns the error messages of the last `AddNfa()` call as a human-readable string.
+Returns the error messages of the last `AddNfa()` call, as a human-readable string.

 - **`ExportDfa(*regExEngine.RegExEngineStruc, filePath$)`**<br><br>
 Exports the created DFA as a binary file.
 On success `#True` is returned, otherwise `#False`.